salrashid123/gcegrpc/gke_ingress_lb/README.md

 Baseline sample showing gRPC clients connecting via Ingress.

 In this mode one gRPC connection sends 10 rpc messages.
 Ingress L7 intercepts the ssl connection and then transmits each RPC back to different pods.
-Since each RPC goes to differnet endpoints, the load is more evenly distributed between all pods.
+Since each RPC goes to different endpoints, the load is more evenly distributed between all pods.

 >> **Update 8/10/20**:  GCP now support a BackendConfig that supports independent HealthChecks over HTTP that Ingress understands:

 - [Custom health check configuration](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-features#direct_health)

-The BackendConfig makes the workarounds below obsolete but you still need an a POD that proxies HTTP healthcheck requests.
+The BackendConfig makes the workarounds using mux and envoy described in prvious commints in this repo obsolete but you still need an a POD that proxies HTTP healthcheck requests.

 That is you need to run an HTTP listener Container on the same gRPC Service POD (.,e run your grpc service in one pod and run an http proxy healthcheck in another).
 Previously, you had to effectively run HTTP and gRPC on the same serving Port.